 - Kryštof Zeman, Research scientist

-Joshua R. Goldstein (the former Director of the MPIDR), Vladimir M. Shkolnikov, Tomáš Sobotka, and Dmitri Jdanov designed the database.
+Joshua R. Goldstein (the former Director of the MPIDR), Vladimir M. Shkolnikov (the former director of the HFD), Tomáš Sobotka, and Dmitri Jdanov designed the database.
 Read more...

 Olga Grigoriev coordinated the implementation of the set objectives and managed data collection and processing activities.
 Aiva Jasilioniene, Olga Grigoriev, and Dmitri Jdanov wrote the core part of the Methods Protocol.
 Pavel Grigoriev wrote the computer programs implementing various data adjustments, calculating fertility indicators, and generating HFC output data files.
 Rainer Walke (IT Assistant at the MPIDR) assisted by writing initial scripts for dealing with the organization of original data into a standardized format.